frioux/blog/content/posts/weird-hobby-scraped-git-histories.md

 None of this stuff is amazing, but put together I can:

  * notice the addition of new coffees
- * discover the actual any coffees were added
+ * surface the actual date coffees were added
  * and even refer to their photos with my own weird custom interface

 I'm sure I'll talk about that interface some time too...